phalcon/documentation/docs/volt.md

 $compiler->addFunction(
     'repeat',
     function ($resolvedArgs, $exprArgs) use ($compiler) {
+        // Resolve the first argument
         $firstArgument = $compiler->expression($exprArgs[0]['expr']);

-        if (isset($exprArgs[1])) {
+        // Checks if the second argument was passed if (isset($exprArgs[1])) {
             $secondArgument = $compiler->expression($exprArgs[1]['expr']);
         } else {
+            // Use '10' as default
             $secondArgument = '10';
         }